 Well, not only might you be confused by the land you're in, but you've also just become an accidental ambassador for your own culture.
 How will you handle it?
 Our friends at Ethical Traveler have shared their tips for brushing up on your interpersonal skills, making a good impression and ensuring the locals are thrilled to have you back again.

-Before visiting any foreign land, take the time to learn basic courtesy phrases: greetings, "please" & "thank you," and as many numbers as you can handle (those endless hours in airport waiting lounges, or aboard trains and boats, are all opportunities for this).
+Before visiting any foreign land, take the time to learn basic courtesy phrases: greetings, "please" and "thank you," and as many numbers as you can handle (those endless hours in airport waiting lounges, or aboard trains and boats, are all opportunities for this).
 It's astonishing how far a little language goes toward creating a feeling of goodwill.

 A few rupees, baht or pesos one way or another is not going to ruin you.
 Don't get all bent out of shape over the fact that a visitor who earns 100 times a local's salary might be expected to pay a few cents more for a ferry ride, a museum entrance, or an egg.